bobintornado/bobintornado.github.io/z_about.md

 displayTitle: About
 ---

-Software engineer with a focus on the geospatial fields, such as routing, ETA and map-matching.
+Software engineer on the internet.

 Obsessed with all kinds of `why` questions.